fluffybunnies/powerpoint-sundaysongs-addin/README.md

 End Sub

 Sub testListFiles()
 	Dim dirPath As String
-    Dim result() As String
-    Dim i As Integer
+	Dim v As Variant

 	dirPath = getSongsDirectory()
-    result = listFiles(dirPath)
-    For i = 0 To UBound(result)
-        Debug.Print result(i)
-        'MsgBox result(i)
+	For Each v In listFiles(dirPath)
+		Debug.Print v(0) & " | " & v(1)
-    Next i
+	Next v
 End Sub

-Private Function getSongsDirectory()
+Function getSongsDirectory()
 	' Application.FileDialog not found?
 	' Application.FileDialog(msoFileDialogFolderPicker)
 	' getSongsDirectory = "/Users/ahulce/Dropbox/Beachmint/powerpoint-sundaysongs-addin/example-songs/"
 	getSongsDirectory = "Macintosh HD:Users:ahulce:Dropbox:Beachmint:powerpoint-sundaysongs-addin:example-songs:"
 End Function

-Private Function listFiles(ByVal path As String) As String()
+Function listFiles(ByVal path As String) As Collection
-    ' WARNING: This isn't multi-client safe, could result in infinite while() Dim result() As String
+	' WARNING: This isn't multi-client safe, could result in infinite while() Dim items As New Collection
-    ReDim result(0) As String
-    Dim n As Integer
 	Dim fileName As String
 	Dim subfolders As New Collection
 	Dim subfolder As Variant
-    Dim subresult() As String
-    Dim i As Integer
+	Dim subfolderItem As Variant

 	fileName = dir(path, vbDirectory)
 	Do While Len(fileName) > 0
 		If fileName <> "."
 And fileName <> ".."
 Then
 			If Right(fileName, 5) = ".pptx" Or Right(fileName, 4) = ".ppt" Then
 				' Note: At least on mac, replaces end bits of long names with weird stuff, so compare first 18 chars ' strPiece = Left(fileName, 18)
-                ReDim Preserve result(n) As String
-                result(n) = path & fileName
+				items.Add Array(fileName, path & fileName)
-                n = n + 1
 			ElseIf IsDir(path & fileName) Then
 				' Cannot recurse here, see WARNING above subfolders.Add path & fileName & ":"
 			End If
 		End If
 		fileName = dir
 	Loop
 	For Each subfolder In subfolders
-        subresult = listFiles(subfolder)
-        For i = 0 To UBound(subresult)
-            ReDim Preserve result(n) As String
-            result(n) = subresult(i)
-            n = n + 1
+		For Each subfolderItem In listFiles(subfolder)
+			items.Add subfolderItem
-        Next i
+		Next subfolderItem
 	Next subfolder
-    listFiles = result
+	Set listFiles = items
 End Function

-Public Function IsDir(ByVal path As String) As Boolean
+Function IsDir(ByVal path As String) As Boolean
 	If GetAttr(path) And vbDirectory Then
 		IsDir = True
 	End If
 End Function

+''' CLEANER BUT DONT WORK ATTEMPTS BELOW '''

 ' FileSystemObject not found :(